This project is a program of fundamental research in Mathematics, more precisely in Algebra, Geometry, and Topology.

 The project consists of three partners and brings together mathematicians from six universities in France and one university in Spain.

 Two one-year research associate positions are funded by this ANR grant, for early career researchers working in areas of algebra, geometry, and topology closely related to this project.
-One position will be located in Paris (2022-2023) and the other one in Strasbourg (2023-2024).
+One position was be located in Paris (2022-2023) and the other one in Strasbourg (2023-2024).